Juniper: Security could help drive interest in SDN

 The Juniper study also found users interested in SDN because of the potential for a security boost.

 SDN can empowers a variety of security benefits.
-A customer can split up a network connection between an end user and the data center and have different security settings for the various types of network traffic.
+A customer can split up a network connection between an end user and the data centre and have different security settings for the various types of network traffic.
 A network could have one public-facing, low-security network that does not touch any sensitive information.

 Another segment could have much more fine-grained remote-access control with software-based firewall and encryption policies on it, which allow sensitive data to traverse over it.
-SDN users can roll out security policies across the network from the data center to the edge much more rapidly than traditional network environments.
+SDN users can roll out security policies across the network from the data centre to the edge much more rapidly than traditional network environments.

-“Many enterprises see security—not speed—as the biggest consequence of not making this transition in the next five years, with nearly 40 percent identifying the inability to quickly address new threats as one of their main concerns,” wrote Manoj Leelanivas Chief Product Officer at Juniper Networks in a blog about the survey.
+“Many enterprises see security—not speed—as the biggest consequence of not making this transition in the next five years, with nearly 40 per cent identifying the inability to quickly address new threats as one of their main concerns,” wrote Manoj Leelanivas Chief Product Officer at Juniper Networks in a blog about the survey.

 “SDN is not often associated with greater security but this makes sense when we remember this is an operational transformation.
 In security, the challenge lies not in identifying threats or creating solutions, but in applying these solutions to a fragmented network.

-Streamlining complex security operations, touching many different departments and managing multiple security solutions, is where a software-defined approach can provide the answer,” Leelanivas stated.
+"Streamlining complex security operations, touching many different departments and managing multiple security solutions, is where a software-defined approach can provide the answer,” Leelanivas stated.

 Some of the other key findings from Juniper included:

 - The future of AI: The deployment of artificial intelligence is about changing the operational model, Bushong said.
 “The ability to more easily manage workflows over groups of devices and derive usable insights to help customers be more proactive rather than reactive is the direction we are moving.
-Everything will ultimately be AI-driven, he said.
+Everything will ultimately be AI-driven, he said

-- Automation: While automation is often considered a threat, Juniper said its respondents see it positively within the context of SDN, with 38 percent reporting it will improve security and 25 percent that it will enhance their jobs by streamlining manual operations.
+- Automation: While automation is often considered a threat, Juniper said its respondents see it positively within the context of SDN, with 38 per cent reporting it will improve security and 25 per cent that it will enhance their jobs by streamlining manual operations

-- Flexibility: Agility is the #1 benefit respondents considering SDN want to gain (48 percent), followed by improved reliability (43 percent) and greater simplicity (38 percent).
+- Flexibility: Agility is the #1 benefit respondents considering SDN want to gain (48 per cent), followed by improved reliability (43 per cent) and greater simplicity (38 per cent).

-- SD-WAN: The majority, 54 percent, have rolled out or are in the process of rolling out SD-WAN, while an additional 34 percent have it under current consideration.
+- SD-WAN: The majority, 54 per cent, have rolled out or are in the process of rolling out SD-WAN, while an additional 34 per cent have it under current consideration

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.